Table of Contents[Hide][Show]

 Thoroughly powderize whole sweetener of choice (sucanat, jaggery or coconut sugar) in a food processor or blender, sift and measure into a bowl until desired quantity is reached and set aside.

-If you cannot get the sugar to powderize sufficiently, use sifted organic powdered white sugar instead in a pinch.
+If you cannot get the sugar to powderize sufficiently or do not care for the taste of molasses, use sifted organic powdered white sugar instead.

 In a large glass bowl, whip butter until creamy and fluffy.
 Gradually beat in 3 cups of the powdered sugar.

 Slowly beat in the milk and vanilla.
 Beat in the remaining sugar and add additional milk to obtain the desired spreading consistency to the butter frosting.

 Sarah, The Healthy Home Economist